 #6 – Meal Planner

 It’s no secret that I love meal planning, but what most people don’t realize, is that I like ALL methods of meal planning!
-For now, I follow the meal plans at Super Healthy Kids, but I still add my meal plan prepping to my weekly spread.
+For now, I follow a paid meal plan, but I still add my meal plan prepping to my weekly spread.
 Some ways people use meal planning for their bullet journals though is to use a page for their weekly plan, plus their shopping list, all on one spread like this:

 #7 – Books to Read and Other Lists

 Oh my goodness, is this fun or what??
 You can of course make a simple list, but how fun is this page to look at?

 You can do something similar with Movies to Watch, TV shows to binge and more!